Sample plan

 ~45 min transfer, ~60 min bus · ~$15 private / $1.50 bus

 From Noi Bai International (HAN), the easiest option is a pre-booked transfer via your hotel — they'll have a driver holding your name sign at arrivals.
 Budget option: Airport Bus 86 runs every 20 minutes to Hoan Kiem Lake (~1 hour, 35,000 VND).
 Grab/taxi from the taxi counter is ~$20-25.
 Avoid hailing street taxis at the airport — scam rates are common.
+The 'private drivers' soliciting at the airport gate are 99% scammers — they'll triple-charge and switch cars mid-trip to add fees.

 Day 1